-Several European delivery companies are striving to make the last mile of food delivery a fast and ecological one.
+Several European delivery companies are striving to make the last mile of food delivery fast and ecological.
 Companies like Stuart Logistics provide bicycle-, scooter- or electric vehicle-based delivery of meals or groceries to individuals in Paris and other urban areas.

 Blulog and COLD & CO had previously built a solution for the transportation of salmon that ensures product is never exposed to unsafe temperature levels, says Jeremy Laurens, Blulog’s cofounder and CEO.
 Delivery companies like Stuart Logistics are using the system in a similar way, utilizing reusable nylon bags to carry the food.
 In some cases, the food is picked up hot from a restaurant or café and needs to be delivered quickly so that it retains its heat.
 In other scenarios, the food is cold and picked up from stores, and must stay within a specific threshold to maintain its freshness.

 “COLD & CO commits to offer efficient solutions with adequate isolation and refrigeration,”‘ says Adrien Lehideux, the company’s CEO.
 The firm seeks to follow temperature requirements based on minimum and maximum temperature ranges, as indicated by food manufacturers and by legislation.That, Lehideux says, is where the company benefits from the Blulog technology “bringing traceability and guarantee of the correct temperature.”

 The system consists of COLD & CO‘s CarryTemp XL6 cooler with Blulog’s built-in NFC 13.56 MHz datalogger, which is compliant with the ISO 14443 standard.
 The thermal container comes with a coolant, in the case of perishable cold goods.
 The company wants to trace the amount of time the product remains in transit, as well as the product’s temperature range, and to link that data with the actual product being delivered and its location.